MAAP-Project/gedi-subsetter/CONTRIBUTING.md

 1. [MAAP GEDI Subsetter hosted on GitHub]: For creating new versions (releases) of the algorithms implemented in the repository.
-1. [MAAP GEDI Subsetter hosted on GitLab]: A copy of the GitHub repository, in order to enable registering new versions of the algorithms from within the ADE (which currently only supports GitLab repositories).
 1. [NASA MAAP]: Where the ADE resides, and thus where algorithms can be registered (from GitLab repositories).